 It’s become industry standard to code medical records to 95%.
 But would you be satisfied with receiving 95% of your paycheck each month?
 Or 95% of your retirement savings?
 Probably not.
 Yet many health plans currently accept a 95% coding accuracy rate.

-Second level reviews are an excellent way for health plans to improve coding accuracy, but many do not currently utilize this strategy.
-Perhaps this is because traditional programs have typically been lengthy and manual processes that require a full duplication of work.
-The introduction of AI and NLP, however, has transformed the second level review into a more efficient and effective process—one that can help ensure risk score accuracy, mitigate compliance issues, and ultimately improve patient care.
+Second-level reviews are an excellent way for health plans to improve coding accuracy, but many plans do not currently utilize this strategy.
+Perhaps this is because traditional programs have typically been lengthy and manual processes require a full duplication of work.
+The introduction of artificial intelligence (AI) and natural language processing (NLP), however, has transformed the second-level review into a more efficient and effective process — one that can help ensure risk score accuracy, mitigate compliance issues, and ultimately improve patient care.

 NLP is a branch of AI that brings together linguistics, statistics, and machine learning to allow computers to understand text and spoken word, including unstructured data such as a provider’s handwritten notes on a patient chart.
 Without NLP prioritization, coders must manually comb through charts looking for this information, which can be time-consuming and cumbersome.

 By streamlining data input and validation, NLP can help plans achieve more accurate, complete diagnosis capture.
 But the technology is not a panacea in itself.
 The adage “garbage in, garbage out” helps explain the limitations of NLP in this context.
 In other words, NLP is only as good as the data used to train it.
 The more records that are used to train an NLP engine, the more it can learn and improve over time.
 Unfortunately, many NLP coding tools on the market today are trained by relatively small coding teams reviewing a limited number of medical records.

 Using NLP to “Look Both Ways”